 Volume

 While it’s not a physical part like the wicks or the body, the amount of trading still gives important hints.
 A high trading volume during a shooting star could point to a stronger downward market shift.
-However, many traders prefer to double-check this in the next trading session using volume statistics.
+However, many traders prefer double-checking this in the next trading session using volume statistics.

-Position within Trend
+Position Within Trend

-Identifying the Shooting Star Candlestick
+What Does the Shooting Star Candlestick Imply?

 Example of How to Use the Shooting Star Candle

-• Spotting the Pattern: Today, you spot a shooting star candle on the stock’s daily chart.
+Spotting the Pattern: Today, you spot a shooting star candle on the stock’s daily chart.
 It has a small body, a long upper part, and almost no lower part.

-• Volume: Trading today is busier than usual, which gives more weight to the shooting star candle pattern.
+Volume: Trading today is busier than usual, which gives more weight to the shooting star candle pattern.

 1. Holding On